RbxscrIptConnectinG/debuggerUI/README.md

 # debuggerUI
 <img src="/repository/TestDisplay.png"/>
-recreation of the logs ui from Deadline i kinda liked it so i made my own
+recreation of the logs ui from Deadline. i kinda liked it so i made my own

 > [!WARNING]